Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Results

 \subsubsection{Model 3: Soft dark energy and soft dark matter}

 Let us now investigate the model where both dark energy and dark matter are allowed to be soft.
-The observational constraints are summarized in Table \ref{tab:Model3}, and in Fig. \ref{fig:Model3} we show the-one dimensional marginalized posterior distributions for some selected parameters, as well as the two-dimensional likelihood contours, for various cosmological datasets, namely CMB, CMB+BAO and CMB+BAO+Pantheon.
-Focusing on the key parameters $s_{de}$ and $s_{dm}$, we observe that $s_{de}=1$ is excluded at 1$\sigma$ for Planck data ($s_{de} = 1.72^{+0.72}_{-0.69}$ at 1$\sigma$), but it is marginally at the boundary of the 1$\sigma$ region for the other datasets ($s_{de}= 1.76^{+0.73}_{- 0.77}$ for CMB+BAO and $s_{de} = 1.77^{+0.72}_{- 0.78}$ for CMB+BAO+Pantheon, both at 1$\sigma$ confidence level).
-On the other hand, the value $s_{dm}=1$ is excluded at 2$\sigma$ confidence level for all datasets.
-Hence, even in this combined scenario of soft dark energy and soft dark matter the model is favored by the data, and the analysis indicates a deviation from $\Lambda$CDM cosmology.
-Finally, for $H_0$ we find similar results with the previous two scenarios, however $S_8$ now takes slightly higher values compared to the $\Lambda$CDM-based Planck results \cite{Aghanim:2018eyx}.
-This enhanced value of $S_8$ is mainly driven by the existing positive correlation between $s_{de}$ and $S_8$, since $s_{dm}$ does not correlate with $H_0$, $S_8$ and $\Omega_{m0}$.
+The observational constraints are summarized in Table \ref{tab:Model3}, and in Fig. \ref{fig:Model3} we show the-one dimensional marginalized posterior distributions for some selected parameters, as well as the two-dimensional likelihood contours, for various cosmological datasets, namely CMB, CMB+BAO, CMB+BAO+Pantheon, CMB+BAO+RSD and CMB+BAO+Pantheon+RSD.